Bursera simaruba: Uses

-The resin is used as a treatment for gout, while the leaves are brewed into a medicinal tea.
-Hexane extracts of the leaves have been shown to possess anti-inflammatory properties in animal tests.
-Gumbo-limbo bark is an antidote to Metopium brownei, also known as chechen tree, which can cause extreme rashes just as the related poison ivy that often grows in the same habitat.
+The resin is used as a treatment for gout.
+The leaves are brewed into a medicinal tea.
+Hexane extracts from the leaves have been shown to possess anti-inflammatory properties in animal tests.
+Gumbo-limbo bark is an antidote to an extreme rash caused by Metopium brownei (also known as chechém tree) that may be compared to that of the related poison ivy that often grows in the same habitat.

-Folklore
+Folklore on origin

-In Yucatec Maya oral tradition, the chechém (Metopium brownei) and chaka (Bursera simaruba) trees originate from the legend of two brothers, Kinch and Tizic.
-The brothers, who embodied opposing natures (one gentle and one wrathful), fell in love with the same woman, Nicté-Ha.
-Their bitter rivalry culminated in a fatal battle where they died in each other's arms.
-With their final breaths, they begged the gods to let them see Nicté-Ha one more time.
-In answer, the deities transformed them into adjacent trees - the poisonous chechém representing the violent brother and the medicinal chaka representing the peaceful one - while Nicté-Ha became their shared flower, forever binding the three together.
+In Yucatec Maya oral tradition, the origins of the "chaka tree" (Bursera simaruba, the gumbo-limbo) and the "chechém tree" (Metopium brownei) are related in the legend of two brothers, Kinch and Tizic.

+The brothers embody opposing natures, one gentle and one wrathful.
+Both fell in love with the same woman, Nicté-Ha.
+Their bitter rivalry in competition for the woman culminated in a fatal battle between them where they died in each other's arms.
+With their final breaths, they begged the deities to let them see Nicté-Ha one more time.
+In answer, the deities transformed the brothers into adjacent trees—the poisonous chechém representing the violent brother and the medicinal chaka representing the peaceful one—and because of the similarly-shaped flowers of the trees that were thought to be the same, Nicté-Ha became bound forever to both brothers in the legend.